Note: My Web pages are best viewed with style sheets enabled.

 LANs can be simple — as is mine — or complex.
 The Wikipedia article on LANs emphasizes the latter, even describing some LANs that are almost WANs (wide area networks).

 My LAN involves only two PCs, a printer, and a connection to the Internet.
 At the time this page was composed, my PC was running Windows 7; and my wife's PC was running Windows XP.
-Our PCs form a LAN by communicating through a router.
+Our PCs are in two different rooms and form a LAN by communicating through ethernet cables to a router.
 The router is also connected to a modem to obtain access to the Internet.
 Both PCs can use the Internet at the same time.

 This is about as simple a LAN as possible.